jayalbo/hey_agora/GUIDE.md

 ### ✉️ Sending the Initial Message

-After the wake word and command are detected, the frontend sends a request to:
+After the wake word and command are detected and the intial command captured via `wake-word-command` library, the frontend sends a the initial command via POST request to:

 ```ts
 await fetch("/api/agent/message", {